UST-MICO/mico-case-study/README.md

 ## Step 2: Import Microservices
-All the aforementioned services are implemented as simple message generators and consumers, that use the schema defined in the CloudEvents spec as a messages format.
+All the aforementioned services are implemented as simple message generators and consumers, that use the schema defined following the CloudEvents spec as a message format.
 The following services have to be imported into the system:
-1. **Rides Service**: a Python application that generates messages containing the information about rides, available [here](https://github.com/UST-MICO/rides-service).
+1. **Rides Service**: a Python application that generates messages containing the information about rides, [available here](https://github.com/UST-MICO/rides-service).
-2. **Perfect Rides Service**: a Java application that expects messages with rides that have rating in-between 9 and 10, available [here](https://github.com/UST-MICO/perfect-rides-service).
+2. **Perfect Rides Service**: a Java application that expects messages with rides that have rating in-between 9 and 10, [available here](https://github.com/UST-MICO/perfect-rides-service).
 The recieved messages can be monitored using its message viewer interface available at `http://localhost:8090/messageViewer.html`.
-3. **Standard Loyalty Service**: a Java application that expects messages from clients of type `standard`, available [here](https://github.com/UST-MICO/standard-loyalty-service).
+3. **Standard Loyalty Service**: a Java application that expects messages from clients of type `standard`, [available here](https://github.com/UST-MICO/standard-loyalty-service).
 The recieved messages can be monitored using its message viewer interface available at `http://localhost:8090/messageViewer.html`.
-4. **Premium Loyalty Service**: a Java application that expects messages from clients of type `premium`, available [here](https://github.com/UST-MICO/premium-loyalty-service).
+4. **Premium Loyalty Service**: a Java application that expects messages from clients of type `premium`, [available here](https://github.com/UST-MICO/premium-loyalty-service).
 The recieved messages can be monitored using its message viewer interface available at `http://localhost:8090/messageViewer.html`.

 **How to import**: import the services using the `new Service` button in the UI as shown below:
 ![Screenshot](screenshots/new-service.png)